 Blind/Low Vision Assistance

-Access to Aira (Artificial Intelligence Remote Assistance) is available at no charge to users while at Tucson International Airport.
+Access to Aira (Artificial Intelligence Remote Assistance and pronounced EYE-rah) is available at no charge to users while at Tucson International Airport.
 Using the video stream from a smartphone camera or smart glasses, the service combines GPS, artificial intelligence and augmented reality, to connect blind and low vision travelers to live, sighted agents who can provide visual descriptions on demand to help navigate through the check-in process, TSA security, locate gates, find airport shops and restaurants, identify luggage and stay updated on flight status.

 Download the free Aira app here or for more information call 1-800-835-1934.